CitrineNull/Pivot-Lab/walkthrough.md

 The Meterpreter session is much more useful than a bare shell, it allows us to easily upload/download files, set up proxies or port-forwarding, and more (run the `help` command to see everything you can do).
+Instead of (Ctrl+Z) for simple shells, to send a Meterpreter session to the background use the command `background`.

 ## Setting Up a Proxy